 Lone star ticks are very aggressive ticks and will actively travel from their questing locations into manicured areas.
 Lone star ticks are commonly found on a wide variety of animals, including humans.
 These ticks are capable of transmitting Lyme disease, Rocky Mountain spotted fever and Tularemia.

 Deer ticks are the primary tick responsible for the transmission of Lyme disease.
 These ticks do not travel far from their questing locations and are usually encountered during recreational activities in the woods or in meadows.

 You don’t have to go far.
 Just check out your own backyard!
 One of the biggest misconceptions about ticks is that you can only get them trudging through deep forests and areas with high vegetation.
 Studies have shown the precise opposite.
 Approximately 70% of Lyme disease transmissions are from tick bites in one’s own backyard.
 As larvae, ticks feed from small mammals like rodents, bats, deer, and other wildlife.
 Ticks ingest and store infected blood from these reservoir hosts and then progress into their tiny nymph stage.
 Nymphs inhabit vegetation as low as 4-6 inches, the typical vegetation found in anyone’s own yard.
 The NJ ticks then transfer the diseased blood from that host to whatever or whoever is unlucky enough to be their next blood meal.

-For more information about identifying and controlling ticks, reach out to Cowley's Termite and Pest Control.
+For more information about identifying and controlling ticks, reach out to Cowley's Pest Services.
 Our services are available in Toms River, Edison, Brick, Trenton, Lakewood, Freehold, Piscataway, New Brunswick and surrounding New Jersey.
 Contact us today!